Skip to Main Content

 Sophomore Parent Conferences

-Sophomore parents and guardians should look for a letter in their mail about the meeting that will occur with you, your child, and your child’s counselor.
+Sophomore parents and guardians will receive a letter in the mail in late January about scheduling the meeting that will occur with you, your child, and your child’s counselor.
 In this conference, which is tailored to address the needs of students at the midpoint of high school, we will discuss your child’s talents, educational development, and career interests.
 We will also share information helpful in your planning for the rest of high school, including graduation requirements, standardized testing, course selection, and post-secondary options.
 The conferences generally last 45 to 60 minutes and occur during the school day.
 Your involvement is very important and we hope for 100% participation by the parents/guardians of our current sophomores.

 PreACT Results